OWASP/www-chapter-kannur/index.md

 If you represent one of these institutions, please do not hesitate to contact the listed leadership team to see how we can form a mutually beneficial partnership.

+## Upcoming Meetup Events

+{% include chapter_events.html group=page.meetup-group %}

-Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
+Events Archives <!-- You should keep this section as it will populate your meetup events -->
 ---------------------

 ### 19th July 2022